Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 }
 ```

-We do this for all the services then we bind them to the outpost used by Traefik, see my other blog post on how to configure integration with Traefik.
+We do this for all the services, then we bind them to the outpost used by Traefik.
+See my other blog post on how to configure integration with Traefik.
 The binding is done like this:

 ```terraform title="main.tf"
 resource "authentik_outpost" "embedded_outpost" {